Latin Kings

 In 1981, Raul Rayo Gonzales had a conflict with a north side Latin King Carlos Robles.
 Robles disrespected Gonzales and had no issue with it because Rayo was running the south side while Robles was under north side and felt Rayo couldn’t touch him.
 The only obstacle Rayo had to overcome was to get the nod from Lord Gino and state his case, Gino sided with Rayo and authorized Rayo to do whatever was needed to make an example out of Robles.
 Rayo then would then patiently wait two years.

 In July 1983, Robles’ parole had come up and he was just two days away from getting out and he didn’t suspect any trouble was coming.
 Rayo consulted two of the craziest south side Latin Kings he could find in Statesville.
 One was a cold-blooded killer from Cuba that was known to kill without any remorse.
 Another was a short white member of the Latin Kings, both men were avid PCP users which already would make them extra crazy and creative.
 The two men approached Robles and told him they were throwing him a “parole party” in the basement.
 The men got permission from the guards to use the basement where the showers were and Robles thought he was being led downstairs to a whole celebration but once he was guided by the two men there was no one down there, before Carlos could realize anything the two men pulled out large machetes from somewhere and chopped his head clean off.
-The two men then hacked his arms and legs off then chopped his limbs and torso into pieces making a big mess of blood everywhere, but all they had to do was turn on the showers and let it all go down the drain, then men also washed off the body parts.
+The two men then hacked his arms and legs off then chopped his limbs and torso into pieces making a big mess of blood everywhere, but all they had to do was turn on the showers and let it all go down the drain, the men also washed off the body parts.

 The two inmates then coordinated a staged fight coordinated by fellow Latin Kings to create a diversion while both men slipped through a tunnel that led to the butcher shop where the men ran into a rival Black Gangster Disciple gang member working the shop.
 Although BGDs (GDs) and Latin Kings are enemies the two men offered money and drugs in exchange for this BGD to help dispose of the body parts that were wrapped in plastic bags.
 The BGD accepted the offer and began feeding body parts into a large meat grinder with pork and beef.
 It was a perfect night to do this because meatloaf was on the menu.
-The three men grinded up the whole body into meat accept the skull which according to Knox “rolled around in the meat grinder like a basketball spinning on a metal rim.”
+The three men ground up the whole body into meat accept the skull which according to Knox “rolled around in the meat grinder like a basketball spinning on a metal rim.”
 The skull had to be taken with the two and was later buried discreetly in the yard.

 Later that night the BGDs and Latin Kings were not eating the meat loaf and giving their portions to other inmates which made them seem generous.
 The other inmates dined on the meat happily not knowing they were all eating parts of Carlos.
-Only the BGDs and Latin Kings knew what was in the moat loaf and not a single inmate from either gang ate the meat that night and perhaps snickered as the others chowed down.
+Only the BGDs and Latin Kings knew what was in the meat loaf and not a single inmate from either gang ate the meat that night and perhaps snickered as the others chowed down.
 No one was ever prosecuted for this and ironically one of the men went to possibly work as a chef at a government center in the cafeteria after his release according to Knox.
-Source from (https://ngcrc.com/profile/profile.html).
+Source from (https://protect.checkpoint.com/v2/r01/___https://ngcrc.com/profile/profile.html___.YzJ1Om1hZ2lkZ2xvdmVhbmRzYWZldHltYW51ZmFjdHVyaW5nY29tcGFueWxsYzpjOm86ZjUxNWM2NDY0ZTRiOGUwNWFiOTQ5ZTVkNTZiMTE0YzQ6Nzo1Njk1OmMxMDFkNTJhMWUyMjQxMzA1Njc0OGQxYjM4YzQxZTE0ZjM3ZmVlZDA0NzkwOWYyZTU0ZTFhMGFmNmU4ZDRmZGQ6dDpUOk4).

 The Latin Kings kept their ties pretty tight with their People Nation allies that intensified on the streets in the early 1980s.
 By 1981, a new directive was handed down from behind prison walls to expand the People Nation on the streets and offer new gang membership.
 The Latin Kings then recruited more gangs to join the People alliance and that is when they reeled in gangs like the GaylordsInsane DeucesVilla Lobos and Cullerton Deuces.
 This was also the point in time when there were Latin Kings in every white or Hispanic neighborhood in the city.
 The Kings were now putting in more sleeper cells out in the suburbs and were beginning to bust out in some suburbs like Rockford, CiceroBerwyn and Joliet.